Rodrigo663/hotel-data/README.md

 ## The Vizualizations

-Now we can run [vizualization.ipynb](https://github.com/Rodrigo663/hotel-data/blob/main/vizualizations.ipynb) to get the insights:
+Now we can run [vizualization.ipynb](https://github.com/Rodrigo663/hotel-data/blob/main/vizualizations.ipynb) to get the insights.

 ## General Costumers Statistics